Featurevisor

 Pre-requisites

 Promotions only apply to projects that use sets.
-Each lane is modeled as its own set, for example dev, staging, and production, each owning its own attributes, segments, features, targets, and tests.
+Each lane is modelled as its own set, for example dev, staging, and production, each owning its own attributes, segments, features, targets, and tests.

 featurevisor.config.js